What is pearl millet | Benefits of bajra | Millet recipes

 What is pearl millet

-Pearl millet is also known as Pennisetum glaucum or Bajra is one of the widely grown types of millet in India.
-The seeds or the grains are small, round, and golden yellow.
+Pearl millet also known as Pennisetum glaucum or Bajra is one of the widely grown types of millet in India.
+The seeds or grains are small, round, and golden yellow.
 It is usually used for hay, pasture, seed crops, and food.

 Pearl Millet is one of the oldest cultivated crops since pre-historic times and ranks as the sixth most important grain in the world.
 It is a cereal crop grown at a very large scale in India